eliranbi/MadridLabDocumentation/workbooks/Lab5/README.md

 The MobileFirst Adapter framework provides support for developing adapters in Java or JavaScript to interface with various back-end architectures such as HTTP, SQL and SAP among others.
 The Adapter framework also automatically couples with the MFP security and analytics frameworks, enabling consistent security to back-end resources and ability to record, measure and compare the operational characteristics of the adapter traffic - volumes, servers, response times, etc...

-For our lab, we will build a Java adapter to interact with a REST API provided by BlueMix service StrongLoop/API Connect (Node.js appliction) available using the follow url: [http://employeenodeapp.mybluemix.net/](http://employeenodeapp.mybluemix.net/)
+For our lab, we will build a Java adapter to interact with a REST API provided by BlueMix service StrongLoop/API Connect (Node.js application) available using the follow url: [http://employeenodeapp.mybluemix.net/](http://employeenodeapp.mybluemix.net/)

 <img src="images/Lab5-bmx-service.png" width="600" border="1"/>